 Being in a truck accident is a terrifying experience that can result in devastating injuries.
 While you recover, you may be unable to get back to work.
 You and your family may be depending on that consistent paycheck.
 Filing a truck accident claim can help you recover from the financial losses, but this can be difficult to do on your own.
 When you’re dealing with the impact of severe injuries, you may feel overwhelmed and alone.
 Having trusted representation at your side can make all the difference.
-Schweickert Ganassin Krzak Rundio, LLP has experienced, skilled Ottawa truck accident lawyers who will fight to get you full and fair compensation.
+Schweickert Ganassin Krzak Rundio, LLP has an experienced, skilled Ottawa truck accident lawyer who will fight to get you full and fair compensation.

 The legal process is complicated and having an experienced lawyer represent you can help make sure you’re doing everything possible to give your claim the best chance of success.
-Our attorneys have helped truck accident victims recover their financial losses as well as their non-economic damages like pain and suffering and move on from the accident with peace of mind.
+Our truck accident attorneys have helped truck accident victims recover their financial losses as well as their non-economic damages like pain and suffering and move on from the accident with peace of mind.

 When negligence causes your injuries, you’re going to need to hold the party who was at fault responsible.
 Your lawyer will conduct an investigation to determine who caused the accident and how it could have been prevented.
 Let’s look into the different parties that may have caused your truck collision.